Wenng-Foon/Hand-Recognition-Project/README.txt

 3. Put these 5 channel input through a ResNext101 (bottleneck resnet) and train with label supervision
 4. Perform predictiong and evaluate test accuracy

+Implementation details:
+When the detector detects a hand for a certain number of times in a time period of video capture, it will turn on the recognition model.